google/campaign-manager-bulk-uploader/README.md

     This application uses `https://www.googleapis.com/auth/dfatrafficking` to handle creative and ad trafficking tasks to Campaign Manager's API.
 It uses `https://www.googleapis.com/auth/drive.readonly` to access Google Sheets that are then converted to CSV format and saved to this application as a feed that tells the application how to trafficking ads.

-    coconate@google.com from Customer Solution Engineering has built this application as a reference application.
+    coconate@google.com from Customer Solutions Engineering has built this application as a reference application.
 See: https://github.com/google/campaign-manager-bulk-uploader

 ## Authors